Why the Smartest SaaS Startups Are Hiring Fractional Chief Economists

 Dr. Sarah Zou

-For SaaS startups, the most overlooked hire isn't a CRO or data scientist—it's a Fractional Economist.
+For SaaS startups, the most overlooked hire isn't a CRO or data scientist—it's a Fractional Chief Economist.
 From your first dollar of ARR to ringing the IPO bell, an on-call PhD economist can add more enterprise value per hour than almost any other fractional hire.
 This isn't theory—just look at the outcomes:

 Hard Evidence That Economists Move the Needle